-The flavour of festivals may be a little different this year but the essence remains the same!
-Diwali is around the corner and needless to say the happiest time of the year when even the humblest of homes are all bright and beautiful sparkling the light of positivity and love.
-Despite the pandemic, people and businesses are finding ways to celebrate in their small little way and keep up with the times.
+Diwali is around the corner and needless to say, the happiest time of the year when even the humblest of homes are all bright and beautiful sparkling with the light of positivity and love.
+We are in the post-pandemic recovery phase wherein people and businesses are finding ways to celebrate in their small little way and keep up with the times.

-The festival of lights, also believed to be the day when Lakshmi, the goddess of wealth, visits her devotees and bestows gifts and blessings upon each of them.
+The festival of lights is also believed to be the day when Lakshmi, the goddess of wealth, visits her devotees and bestows gifts and blessings upon each of them.
 And it is believed that Lakshmi likes cleanliness and will visit the cleanest house first.

-Well, on the day of Lakshmi Pujan, you worship Bahi Khata and pray to goddess to come and sit in your ‘Tijori’.
-But, do you think its clean?
-For a business to flourish, clean books is a must.
+Well, on the day of Lakshmi Pujan, you worship Bahi Khata and pray to the Goddess to come and sit in your ‘Tijori’.
+But, do you think it’s clean?
+For a business to flourish, clean books are a must.
 Thus, here we have a comprehensive checklist for accountants to follow and ensure a clean and happy Diwali!

 As an accounts manager, you try and maintain your books throughout the year.
 You pay monthly bills and collect due invoices from the customers.
-You even use the accounting software to run bank reconciliations each month.
+Some of you may even use accounting or GST software to run bank reconciliations each month.
 But, is that enough?

 So, this Diwali, clean your accounts with IRIS GST’s Checklist for Accountants